stormalf/porth/README.md

 ## TODO

 - Adding type checking to avoid invisibles bugs! like missing DROP to remove address from stack on while loops!
 (2 days lost of time!)
+- Adding control if negative numbers for itos ?
 - Adding controls to check if open/read/write returns negative values.
 - Adding pointers and how to dereference them ?
 - Adding other types for variables (char, string, float)